Pregnancy week 4: Your week by week pregnancy guide

-Your baby, who is only as small as a poppy seed, is entering the embryonic stage.
-He will now start developing organs, which will also start functioning.
+Your baby will now start developing organs, which will also start functioning.
 As for you, you will need to avoid certain beverages and food upon the confirmation of your pregnancy.

-- The amniotic sac is now present.
-This will be home to your baby until the time of the birth.
+- The amniotic sac is now present at pregnancy week 4.
+This will be home to your baby until the time of birth.
 Also present is the yolk sac which will produce your baby’s red blood cells.
-The yolk sac is also responsible for delivering all nutrients to him till the placenta is developed and ready to take over this function.
+The yolk sac is also responsible for delivering all nutrients to him/her until the placenta is developed and ready to take over this function.

-- This is the beginning of major activity for him.
-From now onwards, for the next six weeks, all of his organs will begin to develop (and some of them will even begin functioning!)
+- This is the beginning of a major activity for him/her.
+From now onwards, for the next six weeks, all of his/her organs will begin to develop (and some of them will even begin functioning!)

 - You will probably be taking a home pregnancy test to confirm your suspicions of being pregnant—not all women find out about their pregnancy this early on.
 Just remember that for the most accurate results you must wait for at least a week after your expected period.

 - You may not yet be feeling much different yet, but brace yourself for morning sickness in the very near future.

 - You may experience some bloating, due to the increased levels of progesterone, the pregnancy hormone.